suned/stateless/README.md

 Statically typed, purely functional effects for Python.

 # Motivation
-Programming with side-effects is hard: To reason about a unit in your code, like a function, you need to know what the functions it's calling are doing to the state of the program, and understand how that affects what you're trying to achieve.
+Programming with side-effects is hard: To reason about a unit in your code, like a function, you need to know what the functions it calls are doing to the state of the program, and understand how that affects what you're trying to achieve.

-Programming without side-effects is _less_ hard: To reason about a unit in you code, like a function, you can focus on what that function is doing, since the functions it's calling doesn't affect the state of the program in any other way than returning a value.
+Programming without side-effects is _less_ hard: To reason about a unit in you code, like a function, you can focus on what _that_ function is doing, since the functions it calls don't affect the state of the program in any way, except for returning values.

 But of course side-effects can't be avoided, since what we ultimately care about in programming are just that: The side effects, such as printing to the console or writing to a database.